5 Best Mint Alternatives for Canadians in 2026 (Free & Paid)

 Budget tracking by category

 Real talk: I built Waypoint Budget specifically because Mint shut down and everything else was either too expensive (YNAB at $18.49 CAD/month) or missing Canadian features.
-The free tier is genuinely usable - manual transaction tracking, unlimited budgets, AI coach (5 messages/day).
+The free tier is genuinely usable - manual transaction tracking, unlimited budgets, Smart Money Coach (5 messages/day).
 If you want automatic bank sync, it's $7.99/month, which is still way cheaper than competitors.

 Best for: Canadians who want a free, simple alternative with Canadian-specific features (TFSA/RRSP tracking).
 Perfect if you're also trying to maximize your TFSA contributions or plan your retirement with an RRSP calculator.